 Environmental constraints

-Environmental factors like operating temperature range, humidity, and exposure to chemicals can impact accelerometer performance.
-In challenging industrial environments, accelerometers packaged in stainless steel are available that can deal with corrosion and chemicals.
+Environmental factors like operating temperature range, humidity, and chemical exposure can impact accelerometer performance.
+Accelerometers packaged in stainless steel are available for corrosion and chemicals in challenging industrial environments.

-The piezoelectric materials used in many accelerometers are temperature dependent and changes in the ambient temperature will cause a change in the sensitivity of the device.
-The output of piezoelectric accelerometers can vary when they are subjected to temperature fluctuations.
+The piezoelectric materials used in many accelerometers are temperature-dependent, and changes in the ambient temperature will cause a change in the device’s sensitivity.
+When subjected to temperature fluctuations, the output of piezoelectric accelerometers can vary.
 These temperature transients can be especially troublesome with low-frequency vibrations or low-level sensor outputs.
-Shear-type accelerometers where the sensing element is attached between a center post and a seismic mass typically have a lower sensitivity to temperature transients.
+Shear-type accelerometers, where the sensing element is attached between a center post and a seismic mass, typically have a lower sensitivity to temperature transients.

 Thermal management can be important when accelerometers are attached to high-temperature surfaces.
 For example, a heatsink with thermal grease and a mica washer can be attached between the base and the accelerometer to keep the sensor at about 250 °C, even when the measurement surface is over 350 °C. Forced airflow can provide additional cooling.
-MEMS and IEPE operating temperatures are limited by the internal electronics, typically from -40 to 125 °C.
+The internal electronics limit MEMS and IEPE operating temperatures, typically from -40 to 125 °C.

 Cabling

 Cables can be an issue with accelerometers, especially piezoelectric accelerometers with high output impedances.
-For example, when a coax cable is bent, twisted, or compressed, local chances in capacitance can produce charge transport due to the triboelectric effect.
+For example, when a coax cable is bent, twisted, or compressed, local changes in capacitance can produce charge transport due to the triboelectric effect.
 The induced charge transport interferes with measuring low vibrations with charge transducers.
-Low-noise cables like graphitized accelerometer cables can be used to mitigate this problem.
+Low-noise cables like graphitized accelerometer cables can mitigate this problem.
 In addition, the cable should be secured with clamps, tape, or glue to reduce the potential for movement.

 IEPE accelerometers don’t generally require special low-noise cables and can be used with standard coax cabling.
 A third option is to use a proximity probe.
 In contrast with conventional accelerometers, these probes are non-contact devices.
 They measure the distance to a target and can be used to monitor vibrations.
-Proximity probes are often used to measure vibrations in structures like rotating shafts, where it’s not possible to attach a conventional accelerometer.
+Proximity probes are often used to measure vibrations in structures like rotating shafts, where attaching a conventional accelerometer is impossible.

 TEDS compatibility